Finely tuned models sacrifice explanatory depth: Quantitative aspects of our schema

-Our measure of the depth of the explanation $E$, which we denote by $D_{E}(\vec{O}; {\bm p}^{\prime})$, combines the degree of fine-tuning of the observables, with respect to each parameter direction, into a single number:
+Our measure of the depth of the explanation $E$, which we denote by $D_{E}(\vec{O}; {\bm p}^{\prime})$, combines the degree of fine-tuning of the observables with respect to each parameter direction into a single number.
+This is done in such a way that, ceteris paribus, adding a single parameter cannot increase the depth of the explanation.
+The measure is given by